Help our pollinating wildlife - the bees, butterflies, wasps and moths. Anything that we can do in the garden in the mid to late season will help.

 - Mentha cervina and Mentha cervina alba.

-- Pontederia cordata and Pontederia cordata lancifolia - both are particularly good for Bumble bees.
+- Pontederia cordata, Pontederia cordata Albiflora (white) and the taller Pontederia cordata lancifolia - all are particularly good for Bumble bees.

-Click to find a list and images of all these good pollinating plants.
+Click to find a list and images of all good pollinating plants or choose our Pond Plants for Pollinator Collection.

-These plants will all help bees, wasps, hoverflies, moths and butterflies throughout the season.
+These plants will all help bees, wasps, hoverflies, moths and butterflies throughout the season and all are excellent wildlife pollinators.

 - Bees also need to drink.
 Having pollen and nectar bearing plants near the water where they will come to drink is ideal.